incodehq/incode-platform/README.md

     3
 </td>
 <td>
-    create a corresponding repository service for that link persistent entity
+    create a corresponding repository service for that link persistent entity:
 </td>
 <td>
     <ul>